akutek.info

 The 280m3 group rehearsal room in the reverberant space demo has STlate= -15dB, which is not very different from what can be measured on a concert hall stage.
 If late support is an adequate criteria for rehearsal room acoustics, the criterion needs to be corrected for the different sound power from a different number of musicians.
 One could suggest a criteria for the group rehearsal room acoustics on the form

-where n is the rehearsal group size.
-This would be consistent with podium acoustics proper for a symphony orchestra in a full-size concert hall with T30=2.0s.
-For a quartet rehearsing in 70m3 the criteria would imply T30~0.7s, while a single player rehearsal room with T30~0.7s would need 30m3.
-The term 1 added to n is introduced to prevent excess loudness in the individual rehearsal case.
+where N is the rehearsal group size.
+This would be consistent with podium acoustics proper for a symphony orchestra in a full-size concert hall with T=2.0s.
+For a quartet rehearsing in 70m3 the criteria would imply T~0.7s, while a single player rehearsal room with T~0.7s would need 30m3.
+The term 1 added to N is introduced to prevent excess loudness in the individual rehearsal case (in individual practice, musicians will skip the pauses occurring in polyphonic music, thus individual rehearsal would on average emit more power per instrument than ensemble rehearsals).

 In the full-size concert hall, a preferred balance between early and late support would be close to